 When do people switch banks?

 Several recent reports find that changes in life circumstances are a major trigger for people who do end up leaving their primary bank after contemplating a switch.
-For example, a customer who moves away from their old bank branch may think it a necessity to open a new account with either a local bank in their new community or a bigger bank with local branches.
+For example, a customer who moves away from their old bank branch may think it a necessity to open a new account with either a local bank in their new community or a bigger bank with local branches (see our other blog post about new mover marketing ideas).

 Life changes can also prompt people to re-evaluate their current situation.
 A married couple decides to move all of their accounts to the same bank.
 New parents feel a greater urgency about their finances and look around for better bank options.
 Finally, “change bundlers” act on the general dissatisfaction they’ve felt with their current bank while caught up in the momentum of making other changes.